chaseaham/DataAnalytics_AttackProbability/README.md

 	Mean in group 0    mean in group 1
 	       3.026316       10.063999

-The attacks which went on successful had a significantly different number of hours that it occurred (N=10.06) as compared to those which were not successful (N=3.02), t (155.77) =-2.7694, p =0.0062.
+The attacks which went on successful had a significantly different number of hours that it occurred (N=10.06) as compared to those which were not successful (N=3.02), df= (155.77) t=-2.7694, p =0.0062.
 The study rejects the null hypothesis since the p value is less than the significance alpha value of 0.05.
 Those attacks that went through successfully took longer hours.

 # Objective 3
 To determine if there is a relationship between the wounds incurred during an attack and number of hours the attack occurred, correlation test was the most appropriate test as both the variables are numeric.
 The correlation results are as follows: